 Shamanic teacher and author, Christina is a skilled shamanic healer who weaves her authentic shamanic experience, extensive training, and experience with shamans from Ecuador, Nepal, Tibet, and Africa into her contemporary practice.
 She has been in practice for 20 years, specializing in soul retrieval healings, soul part integration, and ancestral healing.
 She is the director of the Last Mask Center for Shamanic Healing in Portland, Oregon.

-Comments Off Original post date: Friday, November 20th, 2015
+Comments Off on What is Appropriation in Shamanism with Mary Mueller Shutan Original post date: Friday, November 20th, 2015